Thanhngocpham200893/STATE-instructions/IDPP/README.md

 **(1) Make initial path by IDPP.**

-First prepare initial and final images in .xsf file, then execute the neb.py to get all images in xyz file
+First prepare initial and final images in .xsf file, then execute the neb.py to get all images in xyz file.

+    python3 neb.py